- Terminal is incredibly powerful macOS tool, but some users reported certain issues with it.

 - According to users, they are getting Operation not permitted message in the Terminal, so today we’ll show you how to fix this problem for good.

-- If you’re interested in the Terminal and want to learn more, check out our other Terminal articles.
+- If you’re interested in the macOS and want to learn more, check out this dedicated macOS article.

 - We covered Mac issues in the past, and for more useful guides and fixes, head over to our Mac Hub.